jiriteach/cloudflared-windows-updater/README.md

 The script checks for the latest version (using `datecreated`) on the `cloudflared` repository (https://github.com/cloudflare/cloudflared) on GitHub.
 The script then compares the `datecreated` with the locally installed version.
 If a later version exists - the script will stop the `cloudflared` service and download and install the new version and start the `cloudflared` service again.

 ## Requirements & Setup
-1. Requires to be run as `administrator`
+1. Requires to be run as `administrator`.

 2. Requires `PowerShellForGitHub` module installed.
-Download and install from here - https://www.powershellgallery.com/packages/powershellforgithub
+Download and install from here - https://www.powershellgallery.com/packages/powershellforgithub or run `Install-Module -Name PowerShellForGitHub`.

 3. Set `CLOUDFLARED_INSTALL_PATH` to the locally installed `cloudflared` version.
 Example - `"C:\Program Files (x86)\cloudflared\cloudflared.exe"`

 4. Execute script as needed or setup a `task` using `Task Scheduler` in Windows for automatic updates.

 ## Example - New `cloudflared` version found!